What is a ransom DDoS attack?

 Time limit or deadline

 Finally, to give their demand urgency and increase the likelihood that the targeted party will comply, the ransom note may include a hard deadline for delivering the ransom before the threatened attack will commence, or in order for the current attack to end.
+Some attackers will add that the required payment amount increases every hour or day past the given deadline.

 Is it a good idea to pay the ransom?